HolyBlackCat/cpp-tutorials/language/02_basic/16_references.md

 std::cout << a << "\n"; // 20
 ```

-Roughly speaking, a reference is a special kind of variable that act as an "alternative name" or "alias" for another thing.
+Roughly speaking, a reference is a special kind of variable that act as an "another name" or "alias" for another thing.

 It has to be initialized (when declared), and then can't be modified to refer to something else (because assigning to it modifies the thing it refers too, instead of making it refer to something else):
 ```cpp